-Typhoon kills at least nine in Japan, boats move tourists from flooded airport
+Typhoon kills 10 in Japan, boats move stranded passengers from airport

-TOKYO (Reuters) - A powerful typhoon killed at least nine people in western Japan and an airport company started to transfer some 3,000 stranded passengers by boats, public broadcaster NHK said on Wednesday, and more than a million homes were without power.
+TOKYO (Reuters) - A powerful typhoon killed 10 people in western Japan and an airport company started to transfer some 3,000 stranded passengers by boats from a flooded airport, the government said on Wednesday, as more than a million homes were without power.

 Jebi, or “swallow” in Korean, was briefly a super typhoon and is the most powerful storm to hit Japan in 25 years.
 It follows heavy rains, landslides, floods and record-breaking heat that killed hundreds of people this summer.